 St Mary’s Putney, by the bridge on Putney High Street, has been the parish church for Putney since at least the 13th century.
-Today, we are part of a larger team in the Parish of Putney, working in Partnership with All Saints Putney Common.
+Today, we are part of a larger team in the Parish of Putney, working in partnership with All Saints Putney Common.

-At our main 10am Sunday Service we welcome all, without exception. to travel with us as we worship God in a abuilding that combines medieval beauty with modern simplicity.
-We want children and adults to enjoy church, so there is a part of the church set apart where toddlers can roam, as well as a weekly crÃ¨che and Sunday schools for all age-groups from nursery age upwards during term time.
-Our children are a valued part of our community and ‘ Jumping for Joy’ ( a short , fun service for small children) is held a few times a term later in the morning alongside a service called Emmaus for older children from Key Stage 2 age.
-Carits, a quiet communion service for adults at 6pm, completes our pattern of Sunday worship.
+At our main 10am Sunday Service we welcome all, without exception, to travel with us as we worship God in a building that combines medieval beauty with modern simplicity.
+We want children and adults to enjoy church, so there is a part of the church set apart where toddlers can roam, as well as a weekly crèche and Sunday schools for all age-groups from nursery age upwards during term time.
+Our children are a valued part of our community and we have regular services designed for all ages to worship together or mainly be together but with a short time apart for age appropriate learning called Jumping 4 Joy for younger children and Emmaus for older children.
+Carits is a quiet communion service at 6pm and this completes our pattern of Sunday worship.

-Throughout the week the church is open as a place of quiet for reflection and prayer and the building is full of activity of different sorts with people coming and going to spend some time in the quiet of the church or to enjoy the Putney Pantry cafe restaurant.You can find out more by following this link, Find out more about St. Mary’s Church.
+Throughout the week the church is open as a place of quiet for reflection and prayer and the building is full of activity of different sorts with people coming and going to spend some time in the quiet of the church or to enjoy the Putney Pantry cafe restaurant.

-Ailsa Newby, Team Rector and Governor.
+Team Rector and Governor.